 What happened when physiologists and anatomists looked at the biological basis of the psychophysical descriptions?
-Indeed, as discovered using microspectrophotometry in the 1960's, there are 3 distinct types of cone photoreceptors in the retina at the back of the eye.
+Indeed, as discovered using microspectrophotometry of single cones in the 1960's, there are 3 distinct types of cone photoreceptors in the retina at the back of the eye.
 Electrophysiological recordings showed that their spectral sensitivities were remarkably similar, but not identical, to those inferred from psychophysics.
-And yes, as was shown in the 1970's, photoreceptors can transduce single photons.
-And there are neural circuits (lateral inhibition) in the retina that behave like Ernst Mach predicted to account for certain brightness illusions.
+It was discovered that are neural circuits (lateral inhibition) in the retinas of horseshoe crabs, cats, and monkeys that behave like Ernst Mach predicted to account for certain brightness illusions.

+And as we will see in the next lectures, 1940s psychophysical predictions were by verified neuroscientists in the 1970's: when rod photoreceptors were sucked up into tiny glass tubes and exposed to extremely small amounts of light, they could be seen to transduce single photons.
 Later, we will see examples of more recent neural accounts of psychophysical observations that go beyond retinal processing to other parts of the brain, accounts that are being tested using both electrophysiological and brain imaging techniques.